I486SX: Overview

 Many systems allowed the user to upgrade the i486SX to a CPU with the FPU enabled.
-The upgrade was shipped as the i487, which was a full-blown i486DX chip with an extra pin.
+The upgrade was shipped as the i487, which was actually a full i486DX chip with an extra pin.
 The extra pin has no electrical connection; its purpose is to physically prevent the chip from being installed incorrectly ("keying").
 (Note: This is not the same as the NC# pin used to shut down the i486SX.
 NC# is one of the standard 168 pins of the i486, not an extra pin.
 (NC stands for Not Connect, in the sense of "Do Not Connect". # indicates that it is active on pull-down.)))
-The choice of keeping an inactive i486SX is because i486SX was physically hard to remove, being typically installed in non-ZIF sockets or in a plastic package that was surface mounted on the motherboard.
-Later i486 OverDrive processors also plugged into the 169-pin socket (since named Socket 1) and offered performance enhancements as well.
+The i487 would effectively take over the functionality of the existing i486SX, rendering it inactive.
+The choice to leave the original CPU in place was made because the original i486SX was physically hard to remove, typically being installed in non-ZIF sockets or in a surface-mount package that was soldered to the motherboard.
+Later i486 OverDrive processors also plugged into the 169-pin socket (since named Socket 1) and offered further performance enhancements over the i487.